hotrodorm/hotrod/hotrod-project/docs/quick-docs/maven/maven-arquetype.md

 - `hotrodversion`: The HotRod version for your brand new project.
 - `mybatisspringversion`: MyBatis-Spring version for your brand new project.
 - `debbieversion`: Version of Debbie (automated database preparation).
 Leave blank to exclude Debbie from the project.
-- `sentinelversion`: Version of Sentinel database verifier.
+- `sentinelversion`: Version of Sentinel (database structure verifier).
 Leave blank to exclude Sentinel from the project.

 #### JDBC Driver Selection